- 1. Understand the employer's priorities

 Preparing thoughtful questions to ask the interviewer demonstrates your interest in the position and company.

-Having questions can also help you gather important information to assess if the job is a good fit for you.
+Asking questions also helps you find out if the job is right for you.
 Consider asking about:

 - Company culture